susom/secureChatAI/README.md

-Sure!
-Here is your text formatted as Markdown:

 # SecureChat
-SecureChat is an External Module (EM) designed as a service to access Stanford's Instance of OpenAI Models, specifically Secure Chat AI.
-This EM is typically used in the context of Stanford Health Care's systems.
+SecureChat is an External Module (EM) designed as a service to access Stanford's Instance of OpenAI Models, Secure Chat AI.

-**Requirement:** Reliable connection to SHC's VPN.
+**Requirement:** Connection to SHC's VPN.
 You can connect through the VPN via [Stanford Health Care's portal](https://vpn.stanfordhealthcare.org/) using the F5 Client.

 ## Context Management (ChatML)